Top 30 SaaS Software Examples and New IdeasPosted by: Beth George | On: 18th May, 2019 | Web Development

 Winmo is a Sale intelligence platform that helps its users to connect to the top professionals in the industry.
-This SaaS platform works as an advertising database that provides details such as the key decision-makers budget by budget and projected opportunity timelines which the users can study and use to pitch and win businesses.
+This SaaS platform works as an advertising database.
+It provides details such as the key decision-makers, budget by budget, and projected opportunity timelines.
+It is for the users to study and use to pitch and win businesses.

 Zendesk is a combination of some inevitable features for client relationship management by managing customer tickets and support requests.
 It has an onboard chat support feature, phone call support feature and even a bot facility to provide automated answers.